 If we can’t grow the department, and we can’t increase the outside spend, one option remains: explore some new solutions.
 Enter in-house legal technology.

 The legal tech universe is already overwhelming: Stanford Law School’s Techindex tracks 855 companies serving the legal industry, from AI Patents, which automates patent analysis, to Zipcourt, an online courtroom.
 It’s hard to know where to start – and harder still to ensure your technology initiatives work for your budget, your data security requirements, and most critically, your culture.

 As advocates for both the legal tech and in-house lawyer communities, we want to empower you to make the right technology choices.
 This means not exploring technology for technology’s sake, but knowing what you need (and what you don’t).
 This means performing an honest assessment of your department’s workload and capabilities, and ensuring you deliver on your organization’s strategy.
 And it means thinking in the long-term, so your technology works together and grows with you.
 Check out our blog on ensuring your legal technology matches your business needs.

 The first step: Build a legal technology roadmap for your department.
-Our white paper will show you how to write a legal technology business case that doesn’t simply ask for “more lawyers,” but considers the processes and systems where technology can streamline delivery and increase accuracy.
+Our legal technology roadmap white paper will show you how to write a legal technology business case that doesn’t simply ask for “more lawyers,” but considers the processes and systems where technology can streamline delivery and increase accuracy.
 We have also included a template to get your legal technology roadmap started.